kamranahmedse/developer-roadmap/content/roadmaps/102-devops/content/102-managing-servers/101-live-in-terminal/109-vmstat.md

 # Vmstat

-Short for **V**ritual **m**emory **stat**istic reporter, it is a command line tool for Unix and Unix-like operating systems that reports various information about the operating system such as memory, paging, processes, I/O, CPU and disk usage.
+Short for **V**irtual **m**emory **stat**istic reporter, it is a command line tool for Unix and Unix-like operating systems that reports various information about the operating system such as memory, paging, processes, I/O, CPU and disk usage.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>